- Clear away brain fog

 - Get enough sleep!
 This is vital for Vatas, who tend to push themselves to the point of physical or mental exhaustion.
 Read more about creating a restful sleep routine here.
 Good rest is vital to balance.

-Learn to meditate.
+- Learn to meditate.
 For the overactive Vata mind, meditation is one of the best ways to find calm and stillness.
-The Chopra Center recommends and offers instruction in a powerful practice called Primordial Sound Meditation, a mantra-based meditation rooted in the traditions of ancient India.

 As you weave these Vata-balancing practices into your life, remember that Vata thrives on regularity and routine.
 This includes getting up and going to bed at about the same time every morning and evening; eating meals on a predictable schedule rather than “grazing” or skipping meals or eating on the run; and planning time each day for exercise, rest, and relaxation.
 As you create a daily balancing routine that nourishes your mind, body, and spirit, you will find yourself feeling more energized and centered in the months to come.